muhammadIFTIKHAR98/For-jenkins/Project -1 (Freestyle).md

                 -not required in this project
         5- Build Steps
                 -Click 'Add Build Step' --> select your requirement(there are seven options) (example- 'Execute Window Batch Command' or 'Execute Shell')
-        6- Post build Actions
+                -here i am running Jenkins on Windows so i selected 'Execute Window Batch Command' --> box will open -write the required command in the box provided, for example --> echo "hello world" 6- Post build Actions
                 -not required in this project
 ### 3- Save the Configuration